 Telehealth consultations act as an online service to provide better access to medical professionals for people from all walks of life.
 This platform not only reduces time and travel costs for patients, but also provides better access to health services for those living in regional, rural and remote areas.

 Consultations with an online doctor at 13 Doctor are available seven days a week, between 7:00am to 11:00pm.
-These are performed via an online video call, where patients can access medical certificates, prescriptions and even further referrals if required – all from the comfort of their own home or aged care facility.
+These are performed via an online video call, where patients can access medical certificates, scripts and even further referrals if required – all from the comfort of their own home or aged care facility.

 Is telehealth here to stay in Australia?